-AEP: What are a few mistakes people sometimes make when booking a honeymoon/ people make when booking travel?
+AEP: What are a few mistakes couples sometimes make when booking a honeymoon/ people make when booking travel?

-AEP: What questions should someone be sure to ask when selecting a photographer?
+AEP: What questions should people be asking when booking a vacation with an agency?

 AEP: If you had a client who had endless funds what unique ideas and products/services would you offer them?

-AEP What do you think sets you apart from other photographers?
+AEP: What do you think sets you apart from other travel agents?

 AEP: What are some of the biggest misconceptions about your industry?